HassanAMian/WyncodeProjects/README.md

-These are projects done during my time at Wyncode code school.
+These are coding questions and smaller projects done during my time at Wyncode code school.